-If you are trying to invest in the equity market through a sub-broker, he will tell you that he is required to pay GST on his earning.
-Like any business, sub-brokers also come under the GST rules and need to pay taxes as per the slabs.
-The new service tax regime has brought the sub-broker under GST.
+If you are trying to invest in the equity market through an authorised person, he will tell you that he is required to pay GST on his earning.
+Like any business, authorised persons also come under the GST rules and need to pay taxes as per the slabs.
+The new service tax regime has brought the authorised person under GST.

-Sub-brokers aren’t the direct members of the stock exchange.
-Instead, they work under the banner of a broking house, which qualifies them as agents under Section 2(5) of CGST Act.
+Authorised persons are not the direct members of the stock exchange.
+Instead, they work under the banner of a broking house, which qualifies them as agents under Section 2(5) of the CGST Act.

-Under the sub-broker regulation 1992 issued by SEBI, a sub-broker is defined as below,
+Under the authorised person regulation 1992 issued by SEBI, an authorised person is defined as below,

-Any person/agency, who isn’t a direct member of the stock exchange, who acts of behalf of a stockbroker, assisting in buying, selling, or dealing in securities, is identified as an agent.
+Any person/agency, who is not a direct member of the stock exchange, who acts on behalf of a stockbroker, assisting in buying, selling, or dealing in securities, is identified as an agent.
 An agent provides services to both stockbroker and investor.